TheJesusFish/Retrotink-DV1-Profile-Repository/README.md

 ### Why is a profile for [game] missing?
 Probably because the game was released after I released a pack for the month.
 I'm going to try to release towards the end of every month, but that means that there will be a period of time every month where new cores aren't yet in the zip.

 In those instances, I will try to keep the /Raw Files/To Be Merged/[name of pack] up to date with any new cores that aren't in the latest zipfile.
-If you don't want to wait for a formal release, you can download the individual profiles there and add them to your SD card (but, and look me in the eye, if you don't have the stamina to adjust one or two games yourself, what are we even doing here?)
+If you don't want to wait for a formal release, you can download the individual profiles there and add them to your SD card.

+(But - and look me in the eye here- if you don't have the stamina to adjust one or two games yourself, what are we even doing here?)